linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 Strategy-based indexes measure the returns from investment strategies involving the purchase and sale of various securities.
 All of the securities purchased and sold pursuant to the strategy are deemed to be the component securities of the strategy-based index.
 As of December 2009, the only strategy-based index on which options are approved to be traded is a buy-write index measuring the return on a hypothetical "buy-write" strategy involving the simultaneous writing of call options on a stock index and purchase of the component securities of that index.
 Under the hypothetical strategy, a succession of at the money index call options with one month to expiration are assumed to be written, and the proceeds (i.e., the premiums received) from writing the options are assumed to be invested in a weighted basket of the component securities that mirrors the index.
 Dividends received from ownership of the component securities of the index are similarly assumed to be reinvested in the basket of securities.
 The options are deemed held until expiration, and new call options are assumed to be written on the business day immediately after the settlement value is determined.
 All options written under the buy-write strategy are deemed to have been assigned an exercise notice on the expiration date if in the money on that date, and to have expired without value if out of the money on the expiration date.
 The buy-write index measures the cumulative gross rate of return of the strategy since the inception of the index.
 The index will therefore rise during periods when the strategy is profitable and decline when it is unprofitable.
 The following example illustrates the calculation of the buy-write index.

 EXAMPLE: Assume that the buy-write index has a value of 800 on January 1.
-The return from the buy-write strategy, taking into account the returns of the component securities of the stock index and of the options assumed to be written on the index, is  $0.5\%$  and  $1\%$  on January 2 and 3, respectively.
+The return from the buy-write strategy, taking into account the returns of the component securities of the stock index and of the options assumed to be written on the index, is 0.5% and 1% on January 2 and 3, respectively.
 The index value at the end of a given trading day is equal to the previous closing value of the index multiplied by one plus the rate of return for that trading day.
-In this example, the value of the buy-write index at the close of trading on January 3 would be 812.04 (800 x 1.005 x 1.01).
-Assume that the return of the buy-write strategy on January 4, again taking into account the returns of the component securities of the stock index and of the options assumed written on that index, is a negative  $0.7\%$ .
-The value of the buy-write index at the close of trading on January 4 would be 806.36 (812.04 x .993).
+In this example, the value of the buy-write index at the close of trading on January 3 would be 812.04 (800 × 1.005 × 1.01).
+Assume that the return of the buy-write strategy on January 4, again taking into account the returns of the component securities of the stock index and of the options assumed written on that index, is a negative 0.7%.
+The value of the buy-write index at the close of trading on January 4 would be 806.36 (812.04 × .993).

 The calculation of the buy-write index, as in the case of any strategy-based index, requires the making of assumptions about, for example, the timing of transactions involved with a particular strategy and the prices received or paid for the securities traded (which are determined using market data for specified time periods).
 The index is calculated throughout the trading day using reported values for the reference index and reported premium values for the options as well as the value of any ordinary dividends payable on the component securities.
 The calculation of the index assumes that transactions can be continuously executed, i.e., that there will be no market disruptions, and may use assumed prices equal to volume-weighted average prices, which may not be the same as the prices an investor employing the strategy would pay or receive.
 Detailed information regarding calculation of the buy-write index is available from the exchange on which the options are traded.
 A special opening value for the reference index is used in calculating the index on the date that a new option is written to replace an expiring option, which is known as a roll date, and special procedures are used on roll dates to reflect the hypothetical transactions that are assumed to take place on those dates.